FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

              :pattern ((p1) ... (pm))))

-This quantified formula is inert and only plays a role in the solver's search once that bound variables ``x1 ... xn`` are instantiated.
-The terms ``p1 ... pm`` are called patterns, and collectively, ``p1 ... pm`` must mention all the bound variables.
-To instantiate the quantifier, the solver aims to find active terms ``v1...vm`` that match the patterns ``p1..pm``, where a match involves finding a substitution ``S`` for the bound variables ``x1...xm``, such that the substituted patterns are equal to the active terms ``v1..vm``.
+This quantified formula is inert and only plays a role in the solver's search once the bound variables ``x1 ... xn`` are instantiated.
+The terms ``p1 ... pm`` are called patterns, and collectively, ``p1 ... pm`` must mention *all* the bound variables.
+To instantiate the quantifier, the solver aims to find active terms ``v1...vm`` that match the patterns ``p1..pm``, where a match involves finding a substitution ``S`` for the bound variables ``x1...xm``, such that the substituted patterns ``S(p1...pm)`` are equal to the active terms ``v1..vm``.
 Given such a substitution, the substituted term ``S(body)`` becomes active and may refine the partial model further.

 Existentially quantified formulas are dual to universally quantified formulas.
-Whereas an universal formula in the *context* (i.e., a hypothesis) is inert until it's pattern is instantiated, an existential *goal* is inert until its pattern is instantiated.
+Whereas a universal formula in the *context* (i.e., in negative position, or as a hypothesis) is inert until it's pattern is instantiated, an existential *goal* (or, in positive position) is inert until its pattern is instantiated.
+Existential quantifiers can be decorated with patterns that trigger instantiation when matched with active terms, just like universal quantifiers

 Returning to ``projection_inverse_BoxBool_proj_0``, what this means is that once the solver has an active term ``BoxBool b``, it can